Welcome on a student tour to Isle of Wight & Portsmouth

 (All times are approximate and may vary on the day depending on circumstances and are given as a guideline)

 Departure on ferry to Isle of Wight at 11:00 - 11:45 arrival on the island.

 Isle of Wight stops as advertised and departure on ferry at 17:20 - 18:00 arrival back to mainland.

-Return to other locations (such as London or Brighton): late evening
+Return to London or Brighton: late evening 8pm approx

 This information shows example itineraries to use as a guideline, please note that the order we visit various attractions may change depending on circumstances or time of year.